 - Support for viable and sustainable industrialisation

-- Support from the European External Investment Plan (EIP) to business investment objectives
+- Support from the EIP to deliver business investment objectives

 — EU External Action (@eu_eeas) November 28, 2017